jaegerpicker/the-push/PITCHME.md

 +++

 ##### First definitions:
-- HTTP: <!-- .element: class="fragment" --> <small>From Wiki: The Hypertext Transfer Protocol (HTTP) is an application protocol for distributed, collaborative, and hypermedia information systems.
-HTTP is the foundation of data communication for the World Wide Web. <!-- .element: class="fragment" --> Typically implemented as a request event driven stateless protocol.
+- HTTP: <!-- .element: class="fragment" --> <small>From Wiki: 'The Hypertext Transfer Protocol (HTTP) is an application protocol for distributed, collaborative, and hypermedia information systems.
+HTTP is the foundation of data communication for the World Wide Web. '<!-- .element: class="fragment" --> Typically implemented as a request event driven stateless protocol.
 In otherwords there is no ablity to push to the client.</small>
 +++
 - TCP/IP: <!-- .element: class="fragment" --> <small>The underlying framework that HTTP is built on.
 Implemented using sockets.</small>
 +++
-- Sockets: <!-- .element: class="fragment" --> <small>From Wiki: A TCP socket is an endpoint instance defined by an IP address and a port in the context of either a particular TCP connection or the listening state.
-A port is a virtualisation identifier defining a service endpoint (as distinct from a service instance endpoint aka session identifier). </small>Example node.js socket:
+- Sockets: <!-- .element: class="fragment" --> <small>From Wiki: 'A TCP socket is an endpoint instance defined by an IP address and a port in the context of either a particular TCP connection or the listening state.
+A port is a virtualisation identifier defining a service endpoint (as distinct from a service instance endpoint aka session identifier).' </small>Example node.js socket:

 +++